samforwill/District-Insights/README.md

 4. Information about who controlled the redistricting process in each state was compiled by the [Brennan Center for Justice](https://www.brennancenter.org/our-work/research-reports/who-controlled-redistricting-every-state).

 #### QUICK NOTE:
-I know you’re not supposed to talk about the data wrangling process, but it’s worth noting that a) it was a monster of a task, but more importantly b) when the 2022 ACS data is released and the state legislative districts data is released, my wrangling process will work with almost no changes to the underlying code.
+I don't want to bore you with the data wrangling process, but it’s worth noting that a) it was a monster of a task, but more importantly b) when the 2022 ACS data is released and the state legislative districts data is released, my wrangling process will work with almost no changes to the underlying code.
 Anything that is changed year to year between ACS surveys is released [here,](https://www.census.gov/programs-surveys/acs/technical-documentation/table-and-geography-changes/2022.html) so adjustments can be pinpointed easily.

 #### Data Wrangling Notebook
 Follow along step by step with how I wrassled the data into submission in my [data wrangling notebook](https://github.com/samforwill/District-Insights/blob/main/01_Data_Wrangling_ACS_Surveys.ipynb).